 Get Professional Help Fighting a Murder Charge

 Call or fill out our online contact form to get help now.
-If we accept your case, we can help you begin to prepare your defense by walking through a legal strategy, investigating the incident, securing witnesses for your defense, and more.
-However, it’s important to act fast and choose an experienced attorney to handle charges under California Penal Code Section 187.
+If we accept your case, we can help you prepare your defense by developing a legal strategy, investigating the incident, securing witnesses, and more.